franklinkemta/codeindexer/README.md

 - `--no-skip-env`: Include .env files (by default they are skipped)
 - `--no-gitignore`: Disable automatic parsing of .gitignore files (enabled by default)

-## Features
+## Features ✨

-- Creates a single file with the content of all files in a repository
+- ✅ Generate a single file with your repo’s structure and files
-- Includes repository folder structure visualization
+- ✅ Automatically respects .gitignore rules 📋
-- Automatically respects .gitignore rules
+- ✅ Filters files by extension and skips binaries 🔍
-- Detects and skips binary files
+- ✅ Multiple output formats: Markdown, text, JSON 📝
-- Supports filtering by file extension
+- ✅ Add a custom prompt for LLM context 🤖
-- Allows skipping specific directories or files
+- ✅ Split output files into small parts

-- Multiple output formats (markdown, text, json)
+## Contributing 🤝
-- Adds a custom prompt for LLM context
+Contributions are welcome!
+Please check out our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

 ## License